john-cd/rust_howto/bk/drafts/categories/cryptography/aead.md

 {{#include aead.incl.md}}

-"Authenticated Encryption" is a scheme that simultaneously assures the data confidentiality (the encrypted message is impossible to understand without the knowledge of a secret key) and authenticity (it is unforgeable) - see https://en.wikipedia.org/wiki/Authenticated_encryption.
+"Authenticated Encryption" is a scheme that simultaneously assures the data confidentiality (the encrypted message is impossible to understand without the knowledge of a secret key) and authenticity (it is unforgeable) - see [Authenticated Encryption][wikipedia~authenticated-encryption]↗.

 Authenticated [encryption][p~encryption] with associated data (AEAD) is a variant of AE that allows the message to include "associated data" (AD).
 AD is additional non-confidential information, which integrity is protected (i.e., it is readable, but tampering with it will be detected).
 A typical example is the header of a network packet that contains its destination address.
 To properly route the packet, all intermediate nodes in the message path need to know the destination, but for security reasons they cannot possess the secret key.